gsoules/MkDocs/digital-archive/docs/plugins/mapsalive.md

 The example above uses integers as item identifiers, but you can use other values.
 For example, if your template specified `Catalog #` instead of `Identifer`, your map might pass `"81.1.93,96.2.1"` to provide the identifiers for items having catalog numbers `81.1.93` and `96.2.1`.

-#### Bad identifiers
+#### Bad identifier warning

-If your map passes a bad identifier value, that is, a value that doesn't match any of your Omeka items, a blank value will be used for any [element specifiers](/plugins/mapsalive/#element-specifier) that refer to that item.
-To catch this kinds of error while you are developing your interactive map, you can turn on the warnings option so that it will be easy to spot bad identifiers.
-See the `warnings` argument in the [MapsAlive plugin arguments](/plugins/mapsalive/#mapsalive-plugin-arguments) section.
+If your map passes a bad identifier value, that is, a value that doesn't match any of your published Omeka items, the plugin will insert warning text like this: "[ITEM 1022 NOT FOUND]".
+To prevent the plugin from inserting this warning, see the `warnings` argument in the [MapsAlive plugin arguments](/plugins/mapsalive/#mapsalive-plugin-arguments) section.

 ---